 Ancient Mesopotamia – The Code of Hammurabi

-You could be whipped for striking someone higher in rank than yourself –.sixty blows with an ox whip.
+You could be whipped for striking someone higher in rank than yourself –.sixty blows with an ox-whip.
 If a man killed a woman, his daughter could be put to death.
 If he killed her unborn child the penalty was a fine whose size depended on her status.
-Specific rewards and penalties for a doctor who cured or accidentally killed someone again depended the patient’s status.
+Specific rewards and penalties for a doctor who cured or accidentally killed someone again depended on the patient’s status.

 Criminal Justice is Not Civil Law